aarch64-laptops/build/README.md

 3. Use the `quick-start.sh` script to build your own image
 4. Execute each of the steps manually (still using the other helper scripts) to create your own bespoke image

+Warning: This is experimental, do not remove Windows from the machine!

 ### Use an existing pre-built image

 Only the latest Ubuntu LTS (currently Bionic) pre-built images are currently available.